sy77777en/video_annotation_folk/labels_markdown/cam_setup/height_wrt_ground/end_with/index.md

 <details>
 <summary><h4> Alternative Question</h4></summary>

-- Does the shot end with an underwater perspective?
+- Does the shot end underwater?

-- Is the final frame taken from below the water’s surface?
+- Is the final frame captured beneath the water's surface?

-- Does the video conclude with the camera positioned underwater?
+- Does the video conclude with a submerged camera view?

-- Is the last shot captured entirely beneath the waterline?
+- Is the last shot taken from an underwater perspective?

-- Does the sequence close with an underwater viewpoint?
+- Does the sequence close with the camera below water level?

-- Is the final shot filmed below the water’s surface?
+- Is the final shot positioned completely underwater?

-- Does the video close with the camera fully submerged underwater?
+- Does the video close with a fully submerged viewpoint?

-- Is the ending frame positioned entirely beneath the water level?
+- Is the ending frame captured from beneath the water's surface?

 </details>